rutbergphilip/boilerplate-design-patterns/README.md

 ### 1.0.0

-Initial release of Boilerplate Master
+Initial release of Snippet Master

 ---